2019 Louisiana Tech Bulldogs football team

 The 2019 Louisiana Tech Bulldogs football team represented Louisiana Tech University in the 2019 NCAA Division I FBS football season.
 The Bulldogs played their home games at Joe Aillet Stadium in Ruston, Louisiana, and competed in the West Division of Conference USA (C-USA).
 They were led by seventh-year head coach Skip Holtz.

-Previous season

-The Bulldogs finished the 2018 campaign 8–5, 5–3 in C-USA play to finish in third place in the West Division.
-The Bulldogs were invited to play in the Hawaii Bowl, their first time taking part in the annual Honolulu, Hawaii bowl game.
-They defeated hometown Hawaii and won their seventh overall bowl game by the score of 31-14.

 Preseason

 CUSA media poll

 Conference USA released their preseason media poll on July 16, 2019, with the Bulldogs predicted to finish in third place in the West Division.